I'm a huge fan of recipes that make life easier and this Sheet Pan Pumpkin Pie Pancakes is one of those recipes.

 - In a separate bowl, whisk in the pumpkin puree, eggs, oil, maple syrup and vanilla extract.
 Add cooled milk (it can be warm, just not hot.)

-- Mix wet mixture into the dry mixture and mix until incorporated and smooth.
+- Mix wet ingredients into the dry ingredients and mix until incorporated and smooth.

-- Pour batter onto the prepared pan.
+- Pour batter onto the prepared baking sheet.
 Tap the pan on the counter a couple of times to even out the batter.

-- Bake for 14-18 minutes or until a toothpick inserted into the center comes out clean and the pancakes are lightly browned.
+- Bake pancakes for 14-18 minutes or until a toothpick inserted into the center comes out clean and the pancakes are lightly browned on top and golden brown on the bottom.

-- Allow to cool for 2-3 minutes, then slice into 12 portions.
+- Allow to cool for 2-3 minutes, then slice into 12 individual pancakes.

 Garnish (optional)

-- Garnish with whipped cream, chopped walnuts, caramel sundae sauce and additional cinnamon.
+- Garnish with whipped cream, chopped walnuts, caramel sundae sauce and additional cinnamon or your favorite toppings.

 Notes